Fragile Women Fragile Women

 Paulina Małochleb

-Paulina Małochleb: Your book says that at bottom, our society hasn’t really evolved since the 16th century, and though the forms of violence have changed, witch hunts are still organized.
+Paulina Małochleb: Your book says that at its core, our society hasn’t really evolved since the sixteenth century, and though the forms of violence have changed, witch hunts are still organized.

 Continue reading